 Direção-Geral de Recursos Naturais, Segurança e Serviços Marítimos (DGRM)

-Delegation of the European Union to Cabo Verde
+Delegation of the European Union to Cape Verde

 Avenida Rotary International

 Republic of Cape Verde

 Fax: +238 262 13 91

 Image (Area and Subarea)

 The first fisheries agreement concluded between the European Community and the Republic of Cape Verde dates back to 1990.
 On 19th December 2006, the Council adopted Regulation 2027/2006 related with the conclusion of the Fisheries Partnership Agreement (FPA) between the European Community and this Country.
 On August 28th 2014, a new Protocol for this Agreement was initialed.
 The current Protocol expires in December 2018.

 It provides for an EU financial contribution of € 550,000 for the first two years of the Protocol and € 500,000 for the remaining two years.

 This FPA is part of the EU FPAs network of tuna agreements negotiated with third countries of West Africa, allowing European Union vessels (Spain, Portugal and France) to fish in Cape Verde waters.